-This statement sums that whole article up, yet we are going to explain why and what could be used as a reliable method to track your body fat and progress.
+We are going to explain what could be used as a more or less reliable method to track your body fat.

 Here is a list of methods to check your body composition.

 Smart scales, also known as BIA devices (Bio-electrical Impedance Analysis devices), estimate body composition by measuring electrical impedance through the body.
 They assume that muscles, which contain more water and electrolytes, have higher conductivity than fat.

 However, the accuracy of these scales is limited due to fluctuations in body water content, which can vary throughout the day and affect the impedance measurements.